 Do we have rubles to pay?
 Do we want to do it or not?
 What are the possible consequences?

-The Kremlin press secretary did not skimp on reasoning, in the verbose but dry style that the Russians show, as usual, in their communications.
+The Kremlin press secretary did not skimp on reasoning, in the verbose but dry style that the Russians display, as usual, in their communications.
 And on the other hand, the questions were also excellent and precise.

 And we?